Is It Safe To Eat Litchi During Pregnancy?

 • Overeating litchis can lower your blood pressure to dangerous levels, causing conditions such as blurred vision, dizziness, cold, nausea, shallow breathing and extreme tiredness.

-• Litchi can increase the risk of bleeding when they interact with drugs such as aspirin, anticoagulantsiXA substance or drug that prevents the clotting of blood and reduces the risk of heart attacks and strokes (heparin or warfarin), antiplateletiXA class of medications that prevent blood cells from combining to form blood clots medications (clopidogrel) and NSAIDs (naproxen or ibuprofen).
+• Litchi can increase the risk of bleeding when they interact with drugs such as aspirin, anticoagulantsiA substance or drug that prevents the clotting of blood and reduces the risk of heart attacks and strokes (heparin or warfarin), antiplateletiA class of medications that prevent blood cells from combining to form blood clots medications (clopidogrel) and NSAIDs (naproxen or ibuprofen).

-• Litchi can also cause hemorrhageiXSevere bleeding resulting from a damaged blood vessel when taken with herbs and supplements such as Ginkgo Biloba, garlic or saw palmetto (6).
+• Litchi can also cause hemorrhageiSevere bleeding resulting from a damaged blood vessel when taken with herbs and supplements such as Ginkgo Biloba, saw palmetto, or garlic during pregnancy (6).

 These risks can be mitigated by carefully selecting quality litchis and storing them the right way.